jhlagado/monty/tutorial.md

 ### Calling functions

+Functions are called with the ^ operator
 ```
+30 20 \ab{ %a %b * } ^ .
 ```
+This code passes the numbers `30` and `20` to a function which multiplies them and returns the result which is then printed.

 ### Assigning Functions to Variables

 In Monty, you can assign functions to variables just like any other value.
 Variables in Monty are limited to a single uppercase or lowercase letter.
-To assign a function to a variable, use the `:=` operator.
+To assign a function to a variable, use the `=` operator.

 Let's see some examples: